ObolNetwork/obol-docs/docs/dv/charon/dkg.md

 A distributed key generation ceremony involves `Operators` and their `Charon clients`.

 - An `Operator` is identified by their Ethereum address.
-They will sign with this address' private key to authenticate their charon client ahead of the ceremony.
-The signature will be of; a hash of their charon client ENR public key, and the `cluster_definition_hash`, allowing for a direct linkage between a user, their charon client, and the cluster this client is intended to service, while retaining the ability to update the charon client by incrementing the nonce value and re-signing like the standard ENR spec.
+They will sign a message with this address to authorize their charon client to take part in the DKG ceremony.

 - A `Charon client` is also identified by a public/private key pair, in this instance, the public key is represented as an [Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778) (ENR).
 This is a standard identity format for both EL and CL clients.
-These ENRs are used by each charon node to identify its cluster peers over the internet, and to communicate with one another in an [end to end encrypted manner](https://github.com/libp2p/go-libp2p-noise).
-These keys need to be created by each operator before they can participate in a cluster creation.
+These ENRs are used by each charon node to identify its cluster peers over the internet, and to communicate with one another in an [end to end encrypted manner](https://github.com/libp2p/go-libp2p/tree/master/p2p/security/noise).
+These keys need to be created (and backed up) by each operator before they can participate in a cluster creation.

 ## Cluster Definition Creation